meltwater/secretary/README.md

   with `--privileged --volume=/:/host-root`.

 - The optional *service* key pair is used to authenticate Docker images or slave nodes.
-It could for example be stored inside the Docker image or on the host slave nodes and mounted into the service container.
+It could for example be stored inside the Docker image or on the slave node and mounted into the service container.

 ### Compared to Centralized Systems?
 Some benefits of using public key cryptography compared to for example a centrally